shipurjan/PickRandomSpot/README.md

 - Uses `nuqs` for URL state management
 - Fully client-side application
 - Runs entirely in the user's browser

+### Geohash Technology

+PickRandomSpot utilizes [Geohash](https://en.wikipedia.org/wiki/Geohash), a geocoding system that encodes geographic coordinates into short alphanumeric strings.
+This allows us to:

+- Store spatial data like points and shapes efficiently in URL parameters
+- Enable compact, shareable links that preserve all map settings
+- Maintain precision while minimizing URL length

+We leverage the excellent [geohashing](https://github.com/arseny034/geohashing) npm library, which provides a robust implementation of the Geohash algorithm with both encoding and decoding capabilities.
+This library handles conversions between geographic coordinates and Geohash strings with configurable precision, making it perfect for our URL state management needs.

 ## Performance